Proto-Siouan language: Grammar

-Given the widespread use of object–verb syntax among the Siouan languages, Proto-Siouan almost certainly had a constituent word order of subject–object–verb.
+Given the widespread use of object–verb syntax among the Siouan languages, Proto-Siouan had a constituent word order of subject–object–verb.
+Adverbs were able to appear on either side of the verb.
 It was head-marking and adjectives followed their head nouns.
-Typologically, the language was a somewhat agglutinative language with a tendency towards simple incorporation, though its output is more in line with basic compounding.
-Morphosyntactically, it had active–stative alignment.
-The Ofo and Biloxi languages, two of the three attested Ohio Valley Siouan languages, however, are known to have had a different alignment, but they are unique in this way among Siouan languages.
+The language appears to have been more analytic than its modern descendants.
+Proto-Siouan was a somewhat agglutinative language with a tendency towards simple incorporation, though its output is more in line with basic compounding.
+Its morphosyntactic alignment was active–stative.
+Eventually, each of the Ohio Valley Siouan languages independently lost active–stative agreement, but they are unique in this way among Siouan languages.
 Although some descendants exhibit clusivity distinctions and an involuntary desiderative, (Note: The semantic meaning of the involuntary desiderative is something akin to 'feel like' or 'need to', as in the Hidatsa word maeexíhtihisaacic ('I kind of have to pee').) both of which occur in Hidatsa and Crow, these are not reconstructable in Proto-Siouan.

 Verbs in Proto-Siouan were inflected for person, number, aspect, mode, tense, instrument, and likely other markers.
 Attested Siouan languages mark variously for grammatical gender, evidentiality, and quotativity, though it is unclear which of these were present in Proto-Siouan, if any.
-The verb template in Proto-Siouan is somewhat differentiated from those of its daughter languages as many languages developed innovative forms to the original template.
-At least three locative prefixes – *a- ('on, at'), *o- ('in'), and *i- ('toward') – as well as the general instrumental prefix *í-, were probably proclitics and not true affixes in Proto-Siouan, or even pre-Proto-Siouan, as evidence indicates that they were accented long vowels.
-The language's first- and second-person agent markers – *w(a)- and *y(a)-, respectively – preceded agent markers; these markers similarly avoid typical phonological processes so they are also believed to have been proclitics.
-The only reconstructable template elements are the root, first- and second-person agent markers, and dative–possessive markers.
+At least three locative markers – *a- ('on, at'), *o- ('in'), and *i- ('toward') – as well as the general instrumental prefix *í-, were probably proclitics and not true affixes in Proto-Siouan, or even pre-Proto-Siouan, as they are in the daughter languages, as evidence indicates that they had stressed long vowels.
+The language's first- and second-person agent markers – *w(a)- and *y(a)-, respectively – similarly do not undergo expected changes in stress so they are also believed to have been proclitics.
+The only reconstructable elements of the verbal template are the root, first- and second-person agent markers, and dative-possessive markers.

-Proto-Siouan also marked for a tripartite system for verbs of motion.
+Proto-Siouan also had a tripartite system for verbs of motion.
 This system maps the departure, progression, and arrival of an agent against a deictic center, a "home base", and an apogee – that is, when the agent begins the return to their home base.
-The home base is described as a "location to which the traveler belongs", which may have a long duration like a home or workplace or a shorter one such as meeting or social gathering.
+The home base is described as a "location to which the traveler belongs", which may have a long duration like a home or workplace or a shorter one such as a meeting or social gathering.
 The system has been reconstructed in Proto-Siouan as follows, where the capital E represents an ablauting vowel: